Pa3u3u/wild-breeze/doc/MODULES.md

 ## Events

-  - `mouse left click` — check e-mails immediately
+  - `mouse left click` — check for new e-mails immediately

 ## Dependencies